awesomerank/awesomerank.github.io/lists/jakoch/awesome-composer.md

 - [PackageVersions ★867](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
 - [Composer Locator ★52](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
 - [PackageInfo ★5 ⏳1Y](https://github.com/ThaDafinser/PackageInfo) - Check if a package is installed and retrieve all package informations like version, tag release date, description, ...
-- [composer-ignore-plugin ★5 ⏳1Y](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.
+- [Composer-Ignore-Plugin ★5 ⏳1Y](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.
-- [composer-git-hooks ★173](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
+- [Composer-Git-Hooks ★173](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
 - [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based ★489](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.
-- [phpcodesniffer-composer-installer ★62](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - Automates the configuration of custom PHP_CodeSniffer standards/sniffs via Composer
+- [PHPCodeSniffer-Composer-Installer ★62](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - Automates the configuration of custom PHP_CodeSniffer standards/sniffs via Composer
 - [Composer-Warmup ★138](https://github.com/jderusse/composer-warmup) - The plugin adds the command `warmup-opcode` to Composer, which triggers the compilation of all PHP files discovered in your project into the Opcache.
 - [Foxy ★34](https://github.com/fxpio/foxy) - Composer plugin that executes npm/yarn packages installation operations when composer package is installed or updated.
-- [nodejs-installer ★92](https://github.com/thecodingmachine/nodejs-installer) - downloads and installs NodeJS and npm as composer package
+- [NodeJS-Installer ★92](https://github.com/thecodingmachine/nodejs-installer) - downloads and installs NodeJS and npm as composer package

 ## Tools